Mike Evans Player Prop Bets for NFL Week 13 | Tampa Bay vs. Atlanta 12/5/2021

 Matchup vs. Atlanta

-- Evans has averaged 85.1 receiving yards per game over his 10 career matchups against the Falcons, 23.6 more than his over/under in Sunday's game.
+- Evans' 85.1 receiving yards per game in his 10 career matchups against the Falcons are 23.6 more than his over/under for Sunday's game.

 - Evans, in 10 matchups, had a touchdown catch five times.
 And he had multiple TDs in three of those five games.